stackrev/articles/nodejs_promises/README.md

   });
 ```

-And our promises will resolve with these set of results:
+Printing these set of results:

 ```bash
 node .\nodejs_promises\promises.js
 Result: Action: login Succeeded,Action: analytics Succeeded,Action: ad1 Succeeded
 ```

-The required flows have both resolved, while from the ad flows, only ad1 resolved which is enough for us to run knowingly with one set of ads.
+The required flows have both resolved, while from the ad flows: only ad1 resolved, which is enough for us to run confidently with one set of ads.

-# Good Things come to those who AWAIT
+# Good Things Come to Those Who AWAIT

-Javascript loved the idea of promises and how clear the code was getting, and with ES2017 released the **async** and **await** constructs.
+Javascript loved the idea of promises and how clear the code was getting.
+With ES2017, javascript released the **async** and **await** constructs.

-These are a higher level abstraction than promises, but built on a combination of promises and generators.
+These are higher level abstraction than promises, but built on a combination of promises and generators.

 We will reuse the same *mockAction* function from the last section, but alter the way it gets resolved:

 ```javascript
 function mockAction(action) {
 		return new Promise((resolve, reject) => {